chris-piwinsky/sqs_dlq/README.md

 ![Topology](./documentation/Topology.drawio.png)

-The project is composed of the following components:

 1. Message is sent from the main-queue to a lambda that is setup to [automatically fail](./files/autofail.py).
 This will repeat based on the [number_of_retries](./variables.tf) variable value.
 2. After number of retries is hit in step one the message will be sent to the dlq.
 3. DLQ will automatically trigger the [retry function](./files/dynamoinsert.py).
 This function: